 Theatre Nemo also begun a Mentorship Programme, which is being offered to participants at the end of their engagement with our creative arts projects.

 STV documented some the exhibition.
 Click this link to see it.

-We are gathering as much information as possible about it, hopefully with your help too.
+Theatre Nemo is attempting to gather as much information as possible about the history of Barlinnie, hopefully with your help too.
 If you or any older family members have stories, pictures, newspaper clippings or even video footage we would love to hear from you.